phac-nml/irida/doc/developer/setup/index.md

 Microsoft has also made available a storage emulator,`Azurite`, which can be used to develop and test Azure storage functionality on a local machine instead of requiring the use of an Azure Storage account.
 See [Microsoft Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite).

-You will need to get the SAS token for the storage account.
-This can be retrieved by setting up [Azure Storage Explorer](https://learn.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer) and adding a new resource (Local Storage Emulator).
-Once that is set-up, you can right click on the storage account which matches the name you set for the local storage emulator in the previous step, and click the Get Shared Access Signature.
-From the popup window, you can select the expiry of the token and which permissions (read and write) to set for the storage account, and click create.
+For you to be able to use `Azurite` you will need to get the `SAS` token for the blob container.
+This can be retrieved by setting up [Azure Storage Explorer](https://learn.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer) and adding a new resource (`Local Storage Emulator`).
+Once that is set-up, click on the `Blob Containers menu` item in the explorer and then right click on the container (created by default) `test`, and click Get Shared Access Signature.
+From the popup window, you can select the date range of validity of the token and permissions (Read, Write, Delete, List, Add, and Create) for the container, and then click create.

-Then you can update these configuration values (in irida.conf etc)
+Once you have Azurite setup and container created, you can update these configuration values (in irida.conf etc)
 * `irida.storage.type=azure`
 * `azure.container.name=test`
 * `azure.container.url=http://127.0.0.1:10000/devstoreaccount1/test?SAS_TOKEN_RETRIEVED_ABOVE`
 * `azure.sas.token=SAS_TOKEN_RETRIEVED_ABOVE` where the SAS_TOKEN has both read/write permissions

+If using `Azurite` make sure you have it running before starting up IRIDA.

-Setup using Amazon AWS S3 Bucket Storage:
+### Setup using Amazon AWS S3 Bucket Storage

 In the configuration file (such as irida.conf) you will need to add these configuration values: